qoretechnologies/building-blocks/README.md

 |---|---|
 |[BBM_SftpPollerBase](#bbm_sftppollerbase-building-block)|generic base class for polling for files from an SFTP server with a polling connector
 |[BBM_SftpPollerCreateOrder](#bbm_sftppollercreateorder-building-block)|class for polling for files from an SFTP server and creating a workflow order from them
-|[BBM_SftpPollerCreateOrderJob]util/throw-exception(#bbm_sftppollercreateorderjob-building-block)|base class for SFTP polling jobs that create workflow orders for files received
+|[BBM_SftpPollerCreateOrderJob](#bbm_sftppollercreateorderjob-building-block)|base class for SFTP polling jobs that create workflow orders for files received

 ### SNMP Building Blocks